 How Is ANGLE's Cash Burn Changing Over Time?

-In the last year, ANGLE did book revenue of UK£806k, but its revenue from operations was less, at just UK£806k.
+In the last year, ANGLE did book revenue of UK£1.0m, but its revenue from operations was less, at just UK£1.0m.
 We don't think that's enough operating revenue for us to understand too much from revenue growth rates, since the company is growing off a low base.
 So we'll focus on the cash burn, today.
-Over the last year its cash burn actually increased by 23%, which suggests that management are increasing investment in future growth, but not too quickly.
-That's not necessarily a bad thing, but investors should be mindful of the fact that will shorten the cash runway.
-While the past is always worth studying, it is the future that matters most of all.
-So you might want to take a peek at how much the company is expected to grow in the next few years.
+Over the last year its cash burn actually increased by a very significant 89%.
+Oftentimes, increased cash burn simply means a company is accelerating its business development, but one should always be mindful that this causes the cash runway to shrink.
+Clearly, however, the crucial factor is whether the company will grow its business going forward.
+For that reason, it makes a lot of sense to take a look at our analyst forecasts for the company.

 Is ANGLE's Cash Burn A Worry?

 Even though its increasing cash burn makes us a little nervous, we are compelled to mention that we thought ANGLE's cash burn relative to its market cap was relatively promising.
-Cash burning companies are always on the riskier side of things, but after considering all of the factors discussed in this short piece, we're not too worried about its rate of cash burn.
-An in-depth examination of risks revealed 3 warning signs for ANGLE that readers should think about before committing capital to this stock.
+Shareholders can take heart from the fact that analysts are forecasting it will reach breakeven.
+Based on the factors mentioned in this article, we think its cash burn situation warrants some attention from shareholders, but we don't think they should be worried.
+Taking an in-depth view of risks, we've identified 4 warning signs for ANGLE that you should be aware of before investing.

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of companies insiders are buying, and this list of stocks growth stocks (according to analyst forecasts)